wilsonaustin10/zigral3.0/docs/frontend_backend_integration.md

 ---

-### 2.3 Iframe Embedding of Kasm
+### 2.3 Iframe Embedding of noVNC

 **2.3.A.
-Embed the Kasm VDI**
+Embed the noVNC Viewer**
-- [ ] Confirm the iframe's source URL is served over HTTPS.
+- [ ] Confirm the noVNC server URL is served over HTTPS
-- [ ] Set appropriate sandbox attributes.
+- [ ] Set appropriate sandbox attributes for the iframe
-- [ ] Use postMessage for secure communication if needed.
+- [ ] Use postMessage for secure communication if needed
+- [ ] Implement proper error handling and reconnection logic

 ---